Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/01_search_overview_and_use_cases.md

 # Search Overview and Use Cases

-The Fabric CDC solution has built-in integration with Elasticsearch that enables cross-instance searches.
+Fabric CDC has built-in integration with Elasticsearch that enables cross-instance searches.
 Note that an installation of Elasticsearch is required.

 For example, to search for all customers named “John Doe” and live in “New-York”.